DulRu/Big_Bang/README.md

 Use gdb's disassemble command to get all available assembler code for function yellow in sheldon2.

+This basically reads in your input from stdin after selecting ‘yellow’ and compares it character for character with a “fixed” sequence.
+So Just convert all these 0x3Y values to ASCII and enter it as a password.

 ![](https://user-images.githubusercontent.com/43363015/77846560-8238fe00-71d4-11ea-91b4-aa09c735bb93.PNG)

 According to the ASCII values: